Explore Teaching event flyer

 NDMU banner

-NDMU - Resident Teacher Licensure (RT) Program for Special Educators
+NDMU - University Partnership Program (UPP) Program for Special Educators

 Overview

-The Maryland Approved Alternative Preparation Program (MAAPP) Resident Teacher (RT) Licensure is a two-year program that provides support to career changers who are interested in becoming Special Education Teachers in Elementary or Secondary Education.
+The Maryland Approved University Partnership Program (UPP) is a two-year program that provides support to career changers who are interested in becoming Special Education Teachers in Elementary or Secondary Education.
 The program is in partnership with the Notre Dame of Maryland University (NDMU) and the Maryland State Department of Education.
 Those accepted into this program will attend classes and participate in an internship during the summer months and will be placed in a classroom in August.
 Candidates who successfully complete this program will emerge with a state-approved licensure in the area of Special Education and General Education.

-Upon program completion, Resident Teachers will be eligible to apply for an MSDE Initial Professional License (IPL).
+Upon program completion, UPP Teachers will be eligible to apply for an MSDE Initial Professional License (IPL).

 Application packages can be sent to Maureen Gerrity, Division of Special Education, Anne Arundel County Public Schools, 2644 Riva Road, Annapolis, MD 21401.

-View more information on the NDMU Resident Teacher Licensure Program for Special Educators.
+View more information on the NDMU University Partnership Program for Special Educators.

 Program Contact Information